 - Peanut Butter + Jam Cups

-If you make this recipe, tell us alllll about it!
-Rate the recipe and leave a comment below, or tag us in your photos on Instagram.
+If you make this recipe, tell us all about it!
+Rate the recipe and leave a comment below with a star rating if you really like them!
+Or tag us in your photos on Instagram.
 We’re @theplantpowercouple, with the ‘the’.

 - 3 Tbsp vegan butter, softened

 - 1/4 cup Baileys Almande*